Aeidle/PlantAI_API/README.md

     - `key: condition`, `value: healthy or disease name`
     - `key: type`, `value: fruit or leaf`

+To obtain your API Key, visit www.plantai.com or your local host after running the server locally.

 ## Contributing

 Contributions are welcome!
 If you'd like to contribute to the Django Machine Learning API project, please follow these steps: